 This is a popular, easy trail that’s great for kids and ends at the falls.
 Bring a picnic and enjoy the view!

 👉 My Favorite Gear: I love picnic backpacks because they keep your hands free to handle kids!
-This one is great for short hikes with lunch at the end.

-From the Chautauqua Trail, follow signs to the Royal Arch for a different kind of red rock formation.
+From the Chautauqua Trail, follow signs to the Royal Arch Trail for a different kind of red rock formation.
 The hike is steep and rocky but (of course!) beautiful.

 Lost Lake Trail